Giving blood is a lifelong possibility

 The entire blood donation process including medical history, donation and rest in the canteen afterwards takes 45 minutes to one hour, according to DeCoste.
 It takes about six to eight minutes to do the actual donation.
 And every unit collected stays on the Cape to be used at both hospitals, he added.

-At a recent blood drive at Falmouth Hospital, Bob Pritchard, 56, of Falmouth was preparing to donate one of many units he has donated over the years.
+At a blood drive at Falmouth Hospital, Bob Pritchard, 56, of Falmouth was preparing to donate one of many units he has donated over the years.

 “I’ve been donating for 30 years,” said Pritchard.